 McGill University, B.C.L/LL.B

-Alex is a lawyer at Samfiru Tumarkin LLP, practicing in the areas employment law, family law and long-term disability insurance.
+Alex is an Ottawa lawyer with Samfiru Tumarkin LLP's Labour and Employment Law practice group, practicing in the areas of employment law, family law and long-term disability insurance.
 Alex leads the firm's Ottawa office as its Managing Associate.

 In each of his areas of expertise, Alex provides strategic advice and representation to his clients.
 As a seasoned litigator and negotiator, Alex is able to maintain an unbiased and realistic assessment of each case with a view to negotiating the best resolution as efficiently as possible.
 Alex’s clients appreciate his practical and down-to-earth approach, as well as his tenacity when advocating on their behalf.